lorin/booknotes/Thinking-In-Systems.md

 * feedback loops
 * delays
 * dynamic equilibirum
 * archetypes (common system structures that produce characteristic patterns of behavior)
 * resilience
+* rules
+* goals
+* paradigms

+## Book structure

+- Part one: System structure and behavior
+    - 1. The basics
+    - 2. A brief visit to the sytems zoo
+- Part two: systems and us
+    - 3. Why systems work so well.
+    - 4. Why systems surprise us.
+    - 5. System traps ... and opportunities.
+- Part three: creating change - in systems and in our philosophy
+    - 6. Leverage points - places to intervene in a system
+    - 7. Living in a world of systems

 ## Guidelines for living in a world of systems